Brent slips to $105 on renewed fears over euro zone debt crisis

-SINGAPORE Brent crude slipped to $105 per barrel on Monday as fears about the global economy returned to the forefront due to worries that Spain may not be able to avoid a costly sovereign bailout, which could impact oil demand.
+SINGAPORE, July 23 Brent crude slipped to $105 per barrel on Monday as economic concerns returned to the forefront on fresh fears that Spain may not be able to avoid a costly bailout, which could have repercussions on oil demand in the region.

-Riskier assets including stock markets and the euro fell on Monday on fears that Spain, the euro zone's fourth-largest economy, may need a lifeline from international lenders after two indebted regions sought financial assistance from the central government.
+Riskier assets including stock markets and the euro fell on Monday after tiny Murcia was on course to became the second region in Spain, the euro zone's fourth-largest economy, to request financial assistance from the central government.

+Half a dozen local governments were ready to follow in the footsteps of Valencia, which on Friday said it would need help from Madrid, local media reported.

 "Oil prices had a good run up last week, so we are mostly seeing a bit of profit-taking happening with Spain back in focus," said Ben Le Brun, a markets analyst at OptionsXpress in Sydney.
 "There is also a bit of nervousness in the market ahead of data coming out this week as things could change very quickly in the next 24 hours."